m15a/fnldoc/README.md

  :another-function another-function}
 ```

-Because order of the items in the exported table is arbitrary, Fenneldoc sorts the table alphabetically by default to achieve reproducible results.
+Because order of the items in the exported table is arbitrary, Fnldoc sorts the table alphabetically by default to achieve reproducible results.
 Thus the order of the documentation will be `another-function` followed by `first-function`.
 You can override this behavior by specifying the `:doc-order` key into the respecting file entry under the `:modules-info` key in the configuration file: